magento/devdocs/src/guides/v2.3/howdoi/checkout/checkout_paymet_new_field.md

 We will need to take the following steps to add a custom field in offline payment method:

 1. Create a new module.
-1. Add an InstallData script.
+1. Create an InstallData script.
 1. Add a requirejs file in module.
+1. Override the vendor files.
 1. Add a Observer.
-1. Add a frontend model.
-1. Execute the InstallData script and verify that it works.
+1. Verify that it works.

 Let’s go through each step.